MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 C = (C @ A.T) + tf.unsqueeze(tf.sum(tf.sin(B @ A),axis=-1),axis=-1)
 ```

+This is already quite nice.

-(Note: that of course, if you tried to compute the gradient here, the compiler would fail, at least at this point in time, as general gradients over control flow are not trivial)
+*(Note: of course, if you tried to compute the gradient here, the compiler would fail, at least at this point in time, as general gradients over control flow are not trivial)*

 Another interesting aspect of this representation is that kernels can be created as children of control flow nodes, meaning you can create a loop of kernels for an iterative algorithm, like for example a bitonic sort!